 Drones

-We need a flock of N flying drones (professional drones for forestry patrol)
+We need a whole flock of N flying drones (these are professional drones, mind you, for forestry patrol!).

-Drones will act as Hydra Servers as well as Hydra Clients (Hybrids): they will have some exposed endpoints where other Hydra Client can send orders or ask for updates, but they also have Hydra Client capabilities themselves, to send information and signals to the Controller by calling the Controller’s Hydra API.
+Drones will act as both Hydra Servers and Hydra Clients (we call ‘em Hybrids!).
+They’ll have some exposed endpoints where other Hydra Clients can send orders or ask for updates.
+But they also have their own Hydra Client superpowers, letting them send info and signals to the Controller by calling its Hydra API.

-The drones will have some endpoint like https://drone123/api/order where the Controller can send the orders using POST/PUT requests.
-Upon receiving new orders, drones can act upon them immediately unless they need to improvise.
+These drones will have endpoints like https://drone123/api/order where the Controller can send orders using POST/PUT requests.
+When they get new orders, drones will act on them right away, unless they need to improvise (they’re smart, after all!).

-Another example can be that the Drones can ask for information about other Drones by requesting the Controller using GET https://controller/api/drone or GET https://controller/api/status/<drone_id> Drones have a standard behavior given by the simulation and defined below.
-At least this behavior is overridden by some order, they will go on moving, acquiring data, coming back to the recharging station, recharging and taking off.
+Another cool thing is that Drones can ask for info about other Drones by hitting up the Controller using GET https://controller/api/drone or GET https://controller/api/status/<drone_id>.
+Drones have a standard behavior set by the simulation, and they’ll stick to it unless an order overrides it.
+They’ll just keep moving, collecting data, heading back to the recharging station, juicing up, and taking off again.

 Main Functions

-• A Drone publishes its status via HTTP response from its Hydra Server at some endpoint like GET https://drone123/api/status, so the Controller can reach it.
+• A Drone broadcasts its status via an HTTP response from its Hydra Server at an endpoint like GET https://drone123/api/status, so the Controller can always check in on it.

-• Drones publish their sensor data stream via requests to the server at some endpoint like POST https://controller/drone/<drone_id/data.
+• Drones send their sensor data stream by making requests to the server at an endpoint like POST https://controller/drone/<drone_id/data.

-• Each drone will have a unique id and some other parameters like speed and battery life.
+• Each drone gets a unique ID and has other cool parameters like speed and battery life.

-• Drones cannot interact with other drones or issue commands to them directly, they need to do so via the central server.
-For example, if any drone wants to know the nearby drones, it can just ask the server via GET https://controller/drone/<drone_id/status.
+• Drones can’t chat directly with other drones or tell them what to do.
+They have to go through the central server.
+So, if a drone wants to know about nearby drones, it just asks the server via GET https://controller/drone/<drone_id/status.

-• Drones will automatically decide when to charge and only, in that case, override the commands sent by the server only after sending a log of its status to the central server.
+• Drones are smart enough to decide when they need to charge.
+If they do, they’ll override server commands, but only after sending a log of their status to the central server.
+Safety first!

 Supported Classes and their Props for Drone ApiDocumentation